Population size and change

 An increase in population can have positive environmental health outcomes, through economic development and growth, and possibly increased funding for programmes related to environmental issues [3].
 In areas with larger populations, services such as public transport, reticulated water supplies and good wastewater treatment plants can be more cost effective.

 However, urban areas with larger populations can put pressure on the environment.
-For example, population growth and higher population density can lead to higher levels of air pollution, due to home heating, vehicles and industry.
+For example, population growth and higher population density can lead to higher levels of air pollution, due to vehicles, home heating, and industry.

 Information about the data

-Census usual resident population count and change
+Census usually resident population count and change

 Useful links Back to Top